Mika (singer): 2015–2018: No Place in Heaven

-Mika's fourth album, No Place in Heaven, was released on 15 June 2015.
+Mika's fourth studio album, No Place in Heaven, was released on 15 June 2015.
 He described the album as "direct, low-down, open, candid, playful, yet a mature pop album which takes its inspiration from '60s pop music".
-On 13 November 2015 the album was re-released in the form of a double-disc deluxe edition, containing a number of bonus tracks on Disc 1 as well as a full-length orchestral bonus disc, which includes a performance by Mika with L'Orchestre Symphonique De Montreal.
+On 13 November 2015, the album was re-released in France, Italy and Switzerland in the form of a double-disc deluxe edition, containing a number of bonus tracks on disc one.
+The second disc features the full-length orchestral concert by Mika with the Montreal Symphony Orchestra, which took place earlier that year.
+The album fared well commercially, reaching the top ten on the charts in Belgium, Canada, Croatia, France, Italy, South Korea, and Switzerland, and number 19 in the United Kingdom.